Lichfield Trent Valley railway station: Location

 Access to the station is from the A5127.
 The station serves as a connecting station for travellers wishing to get to Birmingham on the Cross-City Line.

 Features

 The station's low-level platforms are located on the Trent Valley Line section of the West Coast Main Line (WCML).
-Facilities are basic – the original station buildings on the low-level platforms were demolished in 1969 and replaced with a basic wooden building and shelter.
+Facilities are basic; the original station buildings on the low-level platforms were demolished in 1969 and replaced with a basic wooden building and shelter.

 Above this, a single platform at a right-angle to the low-level platforms, forms the high-level part of the station.
-This is the northern terminus of the Cross-City Line, which passes over the WCML on a bridge.
+This is Platform 3 and is used as the northern terminus of the Cross-City Line, which passes over the WCML on a bridge.
 The high-level platform is connected by stairs from the low-level platforms and also serves as a footbridge for passenger access to the southbound low-level platform.
 Passenger lifts were installed here in June 2020 to allow for step free access between the lower and upper platforms.
+Platform 3 was replaced from 2022 to 2023.

+In 2022, it was temporarily closed due to safety concerns while repairs took place.
+The platform then closed from July to December 2023 to allow it to be replaced in a £5.8 million project.